NerdPioneer/NetSentinel/README.md

 ### Key Questions (For the Analyst Mindset)
 	1. What would I want a tool to instantly tell me during an incident—without needing to open Wireshark or grep logs for 20 minutes?

 Think: Could NetSentinel surface obvious IOCs, highlight weird DNS, or tell me if someone’s doing a slow port scan right now?

 	2. How can I reduce alert fatigue by only triggering when traffic breaks known baselines or hits real intel feeds?

 Think: Are we building something that cuts through the noise and says, “Hey, this matters”?

 	3. Could I hand this tool off to a Tier 1 analyst and expect them to catch something important without extra training?

 Think: Is it simple enough to use—but powerful enough to actually help?

 	4. If I were defending a small network alone, what kind of automated insights would give me peace of mind?

 Think: Can this act like a basic guardian—logging and alerting even while I’m off shift?

-**For Recruiters and Mentors:**
-- Does this project demonstrate initiative, technical depth, and security awareness?
-- Is the code modular, testable, documented, and reflective of production-ready thinking?

 ---